Anders Venger: Politics

 Venger was elected mayor of Eidsvoll in 1912 and assumed the position in 1913.
 He held this post for 21 years until 1934, though he was on leave while he served as government minister.

 He entered the Storting in 1919, elected as a representative from the constituency of Øvre Romerike.
 He was re-elected until 1927, when he choose not to run for re-election due to the impeachment proceedings against former prime minister Abraham Berge.
 During that same time frame, he also resigned as Minister of Labour in 1926.

-Venger had also served as Minister of Agriculture and Otto Bahr Halvorsen's second cabinet and continued in the same post after Abraham Berge took over after Bahr Halvorsen's death in May 1923.
+Venger had also served as Minister of Agriculture of Otto Bahr Halvorsen's second cabinet and continued in the same post after Abraham Berge took over after Bahr Halvorsen's death in May 1923.
 As agriculture minister, he was able to pass farmer friendly bill regarding corn arrangements.

 For many years, Venger was an active member of the Conservative central executive committee, and he also served five years as the party's deputy leader.
 He was considered to be a part of the party's agrarian wing, whom, during the 1920s, were in conflict with city liberals, where they disagreed on the party's agricultural policy.